A systematic approach to maritime risks

 The Incident

 On March 6, 2022, about 1620 local time, near the Magallanes Bank, about 25 miles northwest of Santo Domingo Cay, Bahamas, the uncrewed general cargo vessel Carib Trader II took on water and sank while being towed by the towing vessel Capt.
 Beau, which had five crewmembers aboard.
 A small debris field was reported.
 There were no injuries.
 Damage to the vessel was estimated at $752,700.
-Continue reading “NTSB Investigation: Flooding and sinking of towed cargo vessel Carib Trader II”
+Continue reading “NTSB Investigation: Flooding and sinking of Carib Trader II”

 MV Mona fire: Transport Malta issues the report